 Other plant-based milk isn’t recommended for cats, either.
 Soy milk is not necessarily toxic to cats, but its nutritional value isn’t appropriate for the feline diet.
 Because cats are obligate carnivores, they can’t digest plant material very well.

 Plant-based milk, including coconut milk, tends to be high in fats and oils.
 For cats, such ingredients will most likely lead to an upset stomach and, down the road, obesity issues.

 Can cats drink chocolate milk?

 This one is a definite no-no. Like dogs, cats should not be allowed to consume chocolate.
 Chocolate contains the chemical compounds caffeine and theobromine, which if ingested by cats can lead to vomiting, diarrhea, increased heart rate, low blood pressure, seizures, and even cardiac failure or coma.
 No chocolate milk for your kitty!

 Is milk bad for cats?
-Now you have your answers.
+Now you have your answers: Milk is unnecessary for cats and likely to cause dietary upset.
 Learn more about which human foods are safe for cats.